shwezhu/shwezhu.github.io/content/post/other/001-data-types-programming-language.md

 > As you have know that javascript is a dynamic language from [previous post](https://davidzhu.xyz/post/other/000-languge-types-practice/), which means the values have types, not variables.

-All types except `Object` define immutable values represented directly at the lowest level of the language.
-We refer to values of these types as primitive values.

-In JavaScript, the language has different types for storing data, and these types can be categorized into two main categories: **objects** and **primitives**.
-Among these types, the objects are mutable, which means their values can be modified or changed after they are created.
-On the other hand, the primitive types are immutable, meaning their values cannot be changed once they are assigned.
+Javascript value types can be categorized into two main categories: **objects** and **primitives**.
+Among these types, the **objects are mutable**, which means their values can be modified or changed after they are created.
+On the other hand, the **primitive types are immutable**, meaning their values cannot be changed once they are assigned.

 ### 1.1.
 Primitive types